vasayxtx/go-appkit/httpserver/middleware/throttle/README.md

 ## Tags

 Tags are useful when different rules of the same configuration should be used by different middlewares.
+Tags can be applied at two levels:

+1. **Rule-level tags** - Apply to the entire rule and all its zones
+2. **Zone-level tags** - Apply to individual rate limit or in-flight limit zones within a rule

+### Tag Filtering Behavior

+When filter tags are specified in `MiddlewareOpts.Tags`:

+- If **rule-level tags** match the filter tags, **all zones** in that rule are applied
+- If rule-level tags don't match, **zone-level tags** are checked individually
+- Only zones with matching zone-level tags are applied
+- If neither rule-level nor zone-level tags match (including when both are empty), the zone is skipped

+When **no filter tags** are specified, all rules and zones are applied.

+### Example: Rule-level Tags

-For example, suppose you want to have two different throttling rules:
+Suppose you want to have two different throttling rules:

  1. A rule for all requests.
  2. A rule for all identity-aware (authorized) requests.